 If the amount is less than RM400, there’s a RM3 charge by PayPal.
 There’s no charge if the amount is RM400 and above.

-Braintree is a payment gateway that was acquired by PayPal in 2013 with the goal of propelling the payment platform on a global scale.
+Braintree is an ecommerce payment gateway that was acquired by PayPal in 2013 with the goal of propelling the payment platform on a global scale.

 All kinds of businesses use Braintree to accept payments in mobile apps and websites as they have experience working with new business models.